harshvr04/BDDAPITesting/README.md

 - Flag-based test runner support: `-DloadTesting=true`
 - Load-test using randomly generated data with reports logged out as part of terminal
+- Account Creation(POST) && Retrieval(GET) APIs are being called iteratively across threads.
+The number of iterations and the number of threads are both configurable
 ---

 ## 🔨 Build & Run Commands